PapiLer/Reforestation/README.md

-## Why does Superman get invited to dinners?
-Because he is a Supperhero.
+## Why can't eggs have love?
+They will break up too soon.